 Physical Challenges?
 Everyone can benefit from this training.
 Trainees of all physical abilities are welcome and encouraged to get trained.

 Get Cert Trained!!

-For students who have completed CERT training, Fairfax County CERT offers ongoing refresher and continuing education courses, ranging from radio operations, moulage (wound makeup), first aid and CPR, and more.
+Other CERT Training Opportunities: For those who have completed CERT training, CERT Trained, Fairfax County CERT offers ongoing refresher and continuing education courses, ranging from CPR/AED, First Aid, Traffic and Crowd Management, Incident Management, Stop the Bleed or Until Help Arrives, and more.
 In addition, CERTs can train to become volunteer instructors.